True Independence: Being Fatwahed by the Churches of Salman, Roy, Pope Francis, and assorted Rightists

 Salman Rushdie: I know it is almost too late--as I have lost many precious years, and think I have very few years left--but I want to put you on notice, now, that many people the world over, some of whom have never read my books, are suppressing me in your name, and your silence constitutes consent.
 That you, who were once banned and persecuted, and have solicited the world's sympathy for it--and received it from most, including, from me, an essay of unqualified support published in a major Indian newspaper--that you should be silent as powerful institutions and people ban me in your name: it is an irony that is worthy of your most fantastic magic realist fictional constructions.

 (To my grandmotherly Brooklyn friend: this is just part of the record.
 This is what a writer does: tells his stories, expresses his feelings.
-He does it mainly for himself.)
+He does it mainly for himself.
+Your cynicism does not put food on my table, or earn me a single book sale.
+You are a player; you've been coopted.
+This is how freedom dies.)